 Check out the variation ideas at the bottom too!

-170g/6oz brown muscovado sugar
+- 170g/6oz soft brown sugar

-4 generous tablespoons of golden syrup
+- 4 generous tablespoons of golden syrup

-1/2 tsp ground ginger
+- 1/2 tsp ground ginger

-1/4 tsp salt
+- 1/4 tsp salt

-400g/14oz rolled oats
+- 400g/12oz rolled oats

-50g/1oz desiccated coconut
+- 50g/1oz desiccated coconut

 2. Add the salt and ginger.
 You may like to adjust the qualities to taste, I like a nice gingery kick!
 You might also like less salt.

-5. Bake at 180 degrees for about 20 minutes, until it’s starting to crisp on top and around the edges.
+5. Bake at 180 degrees for about 20 minutes, until it’s just starting to crisp on top and around the edges.